A-Atherton/NEA/README.md

 # NEA
-End of year project for computer science
+A repository of my end of year project for computer science A level